Traffic Generator¶

 The traffic generator requires Python 3.11 or later.

-If you don’t already have a compatible version installed on your machine, you way install Python through uv
+If you don’t already have a compatible version installed on your machine, you way install Python through uv:

 uv python install